tempo-riz/deepgram_speech_to_text/README.md

 String json3 = await deepgram.transcribeFromBytes(List.from([1, 2, 3, 4, 5]));

 // -------------------- From a stream  --------------------
+  // for example : from a microphone https://pub.dev/packages/record (other packages would work too as long as they provide a stream) final micStream = await AudioRecorder().startStream(RecordConfig(
+      encoder: AudioEncoder.pcm16bits,
+      sampleRate: 16000,
+      numChannels: 1,
+    ));
 // You need a package to record from mic ?
-I recommend this one : https://pub.dev/packages/record Stream<String> jsonStream = deepgram.transcribeFromLiveAudioStream(mic.stream);
+I recommend this one :
+Stream<String> jsonStream = deepgram.transcribeFromLiveAudioStream(micStream);

-// or to have more control over the stream DeepgramLiveTranscriber transcriber = deepgram.createLiveTranscriber(mic.stream);
+// or to have more control over the stream DeepgramLiveTranscriber transcriber = deepgram.createLiveTranscriber(micStream);

 transcriber.start();
 transcriber.jsonStream.listen(print);